 We believe that the right to water, and having your own water supply, is the key to autonomous communities.
 All the water we use for drinking and washing comes from our own springs and wells, and is filtered and pumped into our water pipes, mostly by solar energy.

 Our Water Retention Landscape ensures the hydrology of our land is enriched.
 Wastewater is purified in wetlands and is released into beds and meadows.
 Because we use mostly compost toilets (with only a few exceptions), water consumption is much lower than in normal households.

 In the Posto de Saúde, our health clinic, doctors and health practitioners work together, using the healing thoughts that we’ve developed over 40 years of community research.
 Our experience shows that diseases are mostly caused by blocked life energies.
 Healing work for us means helping to create living conditions in which these energies can flow again.
 As well as using various practical skills and methods, our healing concepts include:

 - faith in a divine world and in guidance

 - connection with nature and our fellow creatures

 - joy, vitality, spirit and perspective for life.

 For the future, we envision a larger “Centro de Saúde,” in which far more healers from various specialization fields will practice across disciplines using the healing thoughts of Tamera.
 People from the region would be able to access holistic health services as well.

 Our Herbal House in the Aldeia da Luz provides all of Tamera with herbal (and also medicinal) teas and plants from cultivated and wild herbs.
 We research and compile traditional herbal knowledge with new healing knowledge.

-Image: Lee von der Bussche, homeopath and Amélie Weimar, MD, coordinating doctor in the Posto de Saúde.
+Image: Lee von der Bussche, homeopath and Amélie Weimar, MD and coordinator of Tamera’s health services.